in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 (7) Ensure that you are able to hit the urls directly - http://localhost:8000/currency-exchange/from/EUR/to/INR and http://localhost:8100/currency-converter/from/USD/to/INR/quantity/10

-(8) Compare code against the complete list of components below.

-(9) Try if it works when you include the following property in `application.properties` for currency-conversion-service and currency-exchange-service
+(8) Try if it works when you include the following property in `application.properties` for currency-conversion-service and currency-exchange-service
 ```
 eureka.instance.hostname=localhost
 ```

-(10) See if configuring timeouts would help.
+(9) See if configuring timeouts would help.

 ```
 feign.client.config.default.connectTimeout: 160000000